Texas First-Time Home Buyers

 Down payment → covered by assistance

-A grant (never repaid) or a 0%-interest forgivable loan from HIP, TSAHC, TDHCA or SETH puts in the 3–5% the loan needs.
-VA and USDA already require $0 down on their own.
+A grant or a 0%-interest forgivable second lien — from TSAHC, TDHCA, SETH, a lender-funded program, or the City's HIP when it's open — puts in the 3–5% the loan needs.
+VA and USDA already require $0 down on their own, so there the assistance goes toward closing costs instead.

 $0 down